 He earned a bachelor’s degree from Miami University and has attended executive management courses at the Yale School of Management.

 He enjoys traveling and has visited more than 50 countries.
-Closer to home, in Manhattan’s Chelsea neighborhood, he appreciates the accessibility to restaurants and the West Side Highway running path.
+Closer to home, in London’s Marylebone neighborhood, he appreciates the accessibility to restaurants and Hyde Park’s running trails.

 He is an emphatic leader, always focused on looking for ways to build up the morale and skills of his team.
 He received West Monroe’s coveted Sequoia award, which recognizes outstanding mentors.